Apply for PCC funding

 If you have received PCC funding, you must give us a Progress Report to tell us how funding has been used.

-You must also tell us how you spent the money midway through the financial year by completing the Budget Return Form.
+You must also update us as to how spend is progressing midway through the funding period by completing the Budget Return Form.

 If you need help to complete your application, please contact us at email@example.com